DragonBuild/dragon/README.md

 # DragonBuild
 DragonBuild, simply explained, is a fast ninja-based theos alternative.

-## Endgame for this project

-The ultimate hope for this project is that the major alternative, theos, sees the same improvements this project has.
-It's unlikely it'll ever become as popular as theos, but the hope is that it can instead inspire the maintainers there into "catching up."

-## Disclaimer

-This project is liable to undergo massive rewrites with no warning.
-Above all, it's my personal build system.
-It has been released and published only to hopefully encourage the massive changes needed to make https://github.com/theos/theos a modern and usable build system again.

-If you're using this project, treat it like a "beta".
-Rewrites happen often.
-Variable names change.
-Error messages aren't quite done yet.
-It has miles of work that need done.
-Help is appreciated.

 ## Summary

 Specifically, it's a ninja build file generator and packaging system for substrate extensions and other common packages distributed in the jailbreak community.